 Westport News Article

 At the height of the financial downturn, Westport News featured The Good Search CEO Krista Bradford on its front page, praising her ingenuity in helping unemployed executives.
 An executive recruiter, Krista formed a Facebook social media group called Westporters Helping Westporters to enable neighbors to assist unemployed executives living in her town.
-The article was written by Anthony Karge of the Westport News is featured below.
+The article written by Anthony Karge of Westport News is featured below.
 Download a PDF version of the article to read.
 The full text of the article is copied below.
+Dan Woog of the blog 06880 also featured the effort to help Westporters help themselves

 Westporters Helping Westporters Article